Thyroid Function Test

 If the level of TSH is high but the T4 levels are low, then hypothyroidism is suggested.
 This indicates that the thyroid is not producing enough T4 hormone, despite the increase in stimulation from TSH.

-Depending on whether the thyroid condition is caused by the thyroid itself or the pituitary gland, it is referred to as primary or secondary respectively.
+Depending on whether the thyroid condition is caused by the thyroid itself or the pituitary gland, it is referred to as primary or secondary, respectively.

-A thyroid blood test can be used in conjunction with a symptom profile to identify whether a person has a thyroid problem, such as an overactive thyroid (hyperthyroidism) or underactive thyroid (hypothyroidism).
+A thyroid blood test can be used in conjunction with a symptom profile to identify whether a person has a thyroid problem, such as an overactive thyroid (hyperthyroidism) or an underactive thyroid (hypothyroidism).

 Will I require further tests?

-A thyroid function test cannot detect thyroid cancer but may show results associated with cancer of the thyroid.
+A thyroid function test cannot detect thyroid cancer, but may show results associated with cancer of the thyroid.
 If you feel a lump in your neck, it’s important to get it checked by your doctor.

 Should I Get A Thyroid Blood Test?